FASEB MARC Peer and Faculty Mentors Network

 Beginning in 2008, the MARC Student Day concept was incorporated into the ABRCMS 2008 meeting.
 Through sponsorship by the FASEB MARC Program, many of the graduate students, postdoctoral fellows and junior faculty members who had participated as a "FASEB MARC Peer Mentor" welcomed the opportunity to serve as peer mentors for the many minority undergraduate students who were first-time attendees at the ABRCMS meeting.
 The peer mentoring activity at the ABRCMS 2008 meeting proved to be a successful and worthwhile endeavor.
 The FASEB MARC Program now works in collaboration with the ABRCMS Management Group to help plan and execute the Peer Mentoring Program activities for the ABRCMS meetings.

-For 2011, the FASEB MARC Program introduced the FASEB MARC Faculty Mentors Network to provide the more seasoned and experienced peer mentors (who are now junior faculty members) with an opportunity to continue mentoring undergraduate/graduate students and postdoctoral fellows.
+In 2011, the FASEB MARC Program introduced the FASEB MARC Faculty Mentors Network to provide the more seasoned and experienced peer mentors (who are now junior faculty members) with an opportunity to continue mentoring undergraduate/graduate students and postdoctoral fellows.
 Although they are no longer considered a peer, they are still here and are ready to provide guidance, information and support!

 ||Stay connected to the FASEB MARC Program and the FASEB MARC Peer Mentors Network by following our updates on the FASEB MARC Program Page on Facebook.